The Education and Employment Service

 - When you get a job a Job Coach will work alongside you until you are able to work independently.

-What else can the Supported Employment Service offer?
+What else can the Education and Employment Service offer?

-The Supported Employment Service can also offer work preparation training before you go into a job.
+The Education and Employment service can also offer work preparation training before you go into a job.
 The programmes we offer are subject to available funding, but all include the following modules:

 - Personal development training to help you become more confident.